Programs for students with autism

 To meet the growing needs of Santa Cruz County children diagnosed with ASD and their families, the County Office of Education opened the Chrysalis Center in 2009.
 Located near the Live Oak School District Office and Green Acres Elementary School campus, the 7,400 square foot building was completely financed by state bond funding.

 The Chrysalis Program currently serves pre-school through 12th grade children from throughout the north county.
 The program provides services in special day classrooms, each with a credentialed teacher.
-Support staff include multiple instructional assistants, two full-time speech pathologists certificated in augmentive/alternative communication (AAC), occupational therapists, an adaptive physical education teacher, Behavior Analysts, and School Psychologists.
+Support staff include multiple instructional assistants, speech pathologists certificated in augmentative/alternative communication (AAC), occupational therapists, adaptive physical education teacher, Behavior Analysts, and School Psychologists.
 The program is operated under the guidance of COE’s Special Education Administrator who is also a School Psychologist and Board Certified Behavior Analyst as well as an onsite Program Coordinator.

 The County Office of Education has collaborated since 2008 with the Morgan Autism Center in San Jose to address the expanding needs of this student population and create opportunities for success.
 The Morgan Autism Center is a private, nonprofit organization that provides services for individuals with an autism spectrum disorder.
 After studying various programs that address these needs, the County Office of Education’s Special Education Programs’ administrators determined the Morgan Center to be a model of best practices.
 The collaboration has created a more cost-efficient COE program that effectively trains staff and builds capacity to serve students.
 A collaboration that continues more than a decade later.
 Our high school SDC programs serves as “Bridge” in which our students leave the highly structured MAC Model to prepare them for a successful Post-Secondary transition after high school.
 In this program, students spend a great deal of time in the community, at job sites, and participating in more group learning opportunities.